kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/AccessManagement.md

 |3| After authentication succeeds, the web front end receives the user's request and delivers the front-end (HTML and CSS) content from the nearest location.
 It also routes the request to the metadata platform and backend capacity platform. |
 |4| The metadata platform, which resides in your tenant's [home region](../admin/find-fabric-home-region.md), stores your tenant's metadata, such as workspaces and access controls.
 This platform ensures that the user is authorized to access the relevant workspaces and Fabric items. |
 |5| The back-end capacity platform performs compute operations and stores your data.
 It's located in the [capacity region](../admin/service-admin-premium-multi-geo.md).
 When a workspace is assigned to Fabric capacity, all data that resides in the workspace, including the data lake [OneLake](../onelake/onelake-overview.md), is stored and processed in the capacity region. |

+Fabric's default security settings include:

+• Microsoft Entra ID which is used to authenticate every request.
+• Upon successful authentication, requests are routed to the appropriate backend service through secure Microsoft managed endpoints.
+• Internal traffic between experiences in Fabric is routed over the Microsoft backbone.
+• Traffic between clients and Fabric is encrypted using at least the Transport Layer Security (TLS) 1.2 protocol.

 ## Guest user sharing